-- a.
-The report to be filed twenty-one (21) days before the election shall report all contributions received and expenditures made from the closing date of the last report filed through the end of the fifth (5th) business day before the date of the report. - b.
-The report to be filed seven (7) days before the election shall report all contributions received and expenditures made from the closing date of the last report filed through the end of one (1) business day before the date of the report. - c.
+a.
+The report to be filed twenty-one (21) days before the election shall report all contributions received and expenditures made from the closing date of the last report filed through the end of the fifth (5th) business day before the date of the report.

+b.
+The report to be filed seven (7) days before the election shall report all contributions received and expenditures made from the closing date of the last report filed through the end of one (1) business day before the date of the report.

+c.
 Reports which are to be filed on the tenth (10th) day of the month shall report all contributions received and expenditures made from the closing date of the last report filed through the last day of the month preceding the date of the report.

-Seattle Municipal Code C. For the period beginning the first (1st) day of the fourth (4th) month preceding the date on which the special or general election is held and ending on the Friday eleven (11) days before the date of that election, the campaign treasurer shall file with the City Clerk each Friday a report of each contribution deposited during the previous seven (7) days.
+(Seattle 6-99) For current SMC, contact For Current SMC, contact the Office of th2-14 City Clerk ELECTION CAMPAIGN CONTRIBUTIONS which the special or general election is held and ending on the Friday eleven (11) days before the date of that election, the campaign treasurer shall file with the City Clerk each Friday a report of each contribution deposited during the previous seven (7) days.
 On the Friday eleven (11) days before the date of the election and each day thereafter until and including the date of the election, the campaign treasurer shall file with the City Clerk a report of each deposited contribution on the same day that the deposit is made in the campaign depository.
 On the day after the date on which the general or special election is held and each day thereafter until and including the Tuesday after the date of the election, the campaign treasurer shall file with the City Clerk a report of each deposited contribution on the same day that the deposit is made in the campaign depository if the contributions deposited that day total Five Hundred Dollars (\$500) or more.